Divorce

 Is Massachusetts a 50/50 Divorce State?

 Before you can file for divorce, you must meet the state’s residency requirements.
-These requirements will be impacted by whether the reason for divorce occurred within or outside of the state.
-If your marriage ended while living in the state, you can file for divorce immediately.
-If the cause of the divorce occurred outside of the state, you can generally file after having lived in the state for a year.
+Whether your grounds for divorce occurred in or outside Massachusetts may affect when you are eligible to file.
+If your marriage ended while you lived in the state, you can file immediately.
+If the cause for divorce happened outside Massachusetts, you generally must live in the state for one year before filing.

 How Long Do You Have to Be Separated Before Divorce in Massachusetts?